KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/artisan.md

         //
     }

-If you need to retrieve all of the arguments as an `array`, call the `argument` with no parameters:
+If you need to retrieve all of the arguments as an `array`, call `argument` with no parameters:

     $arguments = $this->argument();

 Options may be retrieved just as easily as arguments using the `option` method.
-Like the `argument` method, you may call `option` without any arguments in order to retrieve all of the options as an `array`:
+Like the `argument` method, you may call `option` without any parameters in order to retrieve all of the options as an `array`:

     // Retrieve a specific option...
     $queueName = $this->option('queue');